Kaishiyoku/eslint-plugin-no-switch-statements/README.md

-# eslint-plugin-disallow-switch-statements
+# eslint-plugin-no-switch-statements

-An ESLint rule to totally disallow switch statements
+An ESLint rule to disallow switch statements

 ## Installation